BestSens/gd32-cmake-example/Examples/I2C/Master_transmitter_slave_receiver_dma/readme.txt

   In this demo, I2C0 is operated as master transmitter ,I2C1 is operated as slave receiver and the SCL line and SDA line of I2C interface are controlled by the I/O pin PB10 and PB11(or PB6 and PB7) respectively.
-If transfer is successfully completed, LED2 and LED3 is light.
+If transfer is successfully completed, LED1 and LED2 are on.

   We should use the jumper to connect the PB6 and PB10.
 The PB7 and PB11 are connected as well.